Runs instigated from the Dagit UI, the scheduler, or

 You have custom infrastructure or custom APIs for allocating nodes for execution.

-Colloquially we refer to the process or computational resource created by the run launcher as the run coordinator.
-The run launcher only determines the behavior of the run coordinator.
-Once execution starts within the run coordinator, it is the executor -- an in-memory abstraction in the coordinator process -- that takes over management of computational resources.
+Colloquially we refer to the process or computational resource created by the run launcher as the run worker.
+The run launcher only determines the behavior of the run worker.
+Once execution starts within the run worker, it is the executor -- an in-memory abstraction in the run worker process -- that takes over management of computational resources.